 RN-BSN students must complete:

-The RN-BSN currriculum includes general education courses, required non-nursing courses, and nursing courses.
-You can recieve up to 36 credits for nursing classes from your ASN or Diploma program.
+The RN-BSN curriculum includes general education courses, required non-nursing courses, and nursing courses.
+You can receive up to 36 credits for nursing classes from your ASN or Diploma program.
 Many of the classes you have already taken will transfer into USI and will meet some of the program requirements.

-- University Core Curriculum Requirements - See list of classes that meet these requirements in the University Bulletin: UCC Requirements
+- University Core (Core 39) Curriculum Requirements - See list of classes that meet these requirements: Core 39.

-- UCC requirements include some classes specifically required by the program:
+- Core 39 requirements include some classes specifically required by the program:

 - English I & II